XerxesDGreat/XerxesDGreat.github.io/_posts/2015-02-07-yosemite-panoramas.md

 I paid for the software ([Kolor's AutoPano Pro](https://www.kolor.com/panorama-software-autopano-pro.html) which, incidentally, works perfectly on Ubuntu and is pretty freaking stellar and easy to use), so I might as well put it to use, yes?

-Below, you can find my favorite few.
-Click on the thumbnail to get a really cool viewer ([PanoJS](https://www.dimin.net/software/panojs/), about which I'll write another post) which you can use to zoom in and pan around.
-Enjoy!